 What Is a Clinical Director’s Salary?

-According to May 2020 data from PayScale, the median annual salary for clinical directors is around $76,000, with top clinical directors earning as much as $122,000.
-Salaries vary by the professional’s years of experience, education, and licensing.
-Additionally, candidates who demonstrate strong leadership capabilities and who can manage large-scale operations are highly desirable for these positions.
+According to data from the compensation website PayScale, the median annual salary for clinical directors is around $77,400, with top clinical directors earning as much as $123,000.
+Salaries vary by years of experience, education, and licensing.
+Additionally, candidates who demonstrate strong leadership capabilities and can manage large-scale operations are highly desirable for these positions.

-Medical and health services managers, including clinical directors, who work in government facilities tend to earn more than those who work in private health facilities, according to the U.S. Bureau of Labor Statistics (BLS).
+Medical and health services managers, including clinical directors, who work in government facilities tend to earn more than those in private health facilities, according to the U.S. Bureau of Labor Statistics (BLS).
 The annual median salary for medical and health services managers is $100,980, according to the BLS.

 What Is a Clinical Director’s Job Outlook?

-The BLS expects steady job growth between 2019 and 2029 for medical and health services managers, which includes clinical directors, between 2018 and 2028.
-The job category’s projected 18% growth — far higher than the national average — is likely due to an aging population that will increase the demand for medical services.
+The BLS expects steady job growth between 2019 and 2029 for medical and health services managers, which includes clinical directors.
+The job category’s projected 32% growth — far higher than the national average — is likely due to an aging population that will increase the demand for medical services.
 Private health facilities that expand their services will also need management personnel in several roles, adding to the positive outlook for clinical directors.

 A significant aspect of what a clinical director is and accomplishes on a daily basis consists of improving the efficiency and quality of care in a medical facility.
 As more medical facilities use informatics, clinical directors who can successfully integrate digital systems with paper-based systems will be in high demand.

 Having a bachelor’s degree is no longer enough to assume a clinical director position.
-Regis College’s online Master of Science in Applied Behavior Analysis is a perfect place to start for those considering what a clinical director is and how to become one.
-Courses covering behavioral analysis and ethical practice help students develop the practical skills that can improve their chances of success in this role.
+Regis College’s online Master of Science in Applied Behavior Analysis is an excellent place to start for those who are exploring what a clinical director is and how to become one.
+Courses such as those in behavioral analysis and ethical practice help students develop the practical skills that can lead to professional success.